MaaAssistantArknights/maa-cli/maa-cli/docs/en-US/config.md

 **NOTE**:

-- The `Alpha` channel of `MaaCore` is only available on Windows;
+- The `Alpha` channel of MaaCore is only available on Windows;
-- The hot update resource can not work separately, it should be used with basic resource that installed with `MaaCore`;
+- The hot update resource can not work separately, it should be used with basic resources installed with MaaCore;
 - If you want to use `git` backend, `git` command is required;
-- If you want to fetch resource with ssh, the `ssh_key` is required;
+- If you want to fetch resources with ssh, the `ssh_key` is required;
-- The `resource.remote.url` only effect for first time installation, it will be ignored when updating resource.
-If you want to change the remote URL, you should change it manually or delete the resource directory and reinstall resource.
-The directory of repository can be located by `maa dir hot-update`.
+- The `resource.remote.url` only affects first-time installation, it will be ignored when updating resource.
+If you want to change the remote URL, you should change it manually or delete the resource directory and reinstall the resources.
+The directory of the repository can be located by `maa dir hot-update`.

 ## Example of config file